VaultGroup/api-samples/README.md

 VaultRE API Samples
 ==================

-This repository contains sample cURL commands and PHP code for interacting with the VaultRE API.
+This repository contains sample cURL commands, PHP and Perl code for interacting with the VaultRE API.

 Full API documentation (Swagger) is available at https://docs.api.vaultre.com.au/